Frequently asked questions about the scanner | Fluid Attacks Help

 It means that the tool is ignoring large files to avoid possible memory issues.

-If you remove the limit and encounter memory errors, we recommend splitting the executions of the scanner (e.g. performing multiple executions scanning only certain folders each time)
+If you remove the limit and encounter memory errors, we recommend splitting the scanner runs (e.g., scanning only certain folders in each run).

-If your scan is taking longer than it should, we recommend:
+If your scan is taking longer than it should, we recommend the following:

-• Use the Recursion Limit Key: Consider using the recursion limit key to limit the depth of search within a single file.
+• Use the recursion limit key: Consider using the "recursion limit" key to limit the search depth within a single file.
 We recommend setting it to 1000.

-If you encounter a different error, you can open a new issue in our open source repository.
+If you encounter a different error, you can open a new issue in Fluid Attacks' open-source repository.